A History of Tea in Sri Lanka: From Coffee to a Golden Leaf

 The Modern Era

-In the post-independence era, Sri Lanka's tea industry has continued to thrive.
-However, it faces challenges such as fluctuating global prices, labour shortages, and climate change.
-Despite these challenges, the industry remains a significant contributor to the country's economy.
+Since gaining independence, Sri Lanka's tea industry has continued to thrive.
+However, challenges such as fluctuating global prices, labour shortages, and climate change provide an ever-changing chess board for tea producers to navigate.

 Today, Sri Lanka is one of the world's leading tea-producing nations, exporting high-quality tea to countries around the globe.
 Taste the history and explore Char’s carefully selected range of Ceylon teas.